-Join us next year for an adventure you’ll never forget.
+Join us in 2018 for an adventure you’ll never forget.

 Starting in the world heritage listed Daintree Rainforest you’ll meander down the coastline on Day 1, keeping out of the way of crocs and cassowaries on your way to Daintree Village for the first official overnight camp.
 You’ll have an optional stop at the Jurassic Forest where you can fully explore the raw, prehistoric beauty of the mighty Daintree Rainforest.

 From Daintree Village, you will experience more of the FNQ coastline on your way to Port Douglas, where the ancient rainforest meets the coral sea.
 Take the afternoon off to explore the Great Barrier Reef or just relax by the water’s edge and soak up the spring sunshine.
 Alternatively, get back in the saddle and head back up the road to explore pristine rainforest, cool streams, towering mountains and the dramatic Mossman Gorge – whatever you decide, you won’t be disappointed.

 Leaving Port Douglas will be a leisurely experience on Day 3, with a short but challenging 49km ride.
 We recommend and relaxed morning exploring the town, cafes and anything you may have overlooked the previous day before tackling the Rex Range and starting the ascent to the Atherton Tablelands.
 Our destination on Day 3 is the quaint township of Mount Molloy.
 With a population of less than 300, we will more than double the population for the night and with a big day of riding planned for the following day, you’ll need a good night’s rest.